Jennifer Splansky Juster

 Role at FSG

-Jennifer Splansky Juster is Director of the field-building initiative Collective Impact Forum, and is a Director in FSG’s San Francisco office.
+Jennifer Splansky Juster is Executive Director of the field-building initiative Collective Impact Forum.
 She is one of FSG’s leaders in collective impact field-building, has worked on multiple collective impact engagements, designed training opportunities for collective impact practitioners, and frequently speaks on the topic.
 Jennifer has co-authored multiple publications on collective impact, including the report Guide to Evaluating Collective Impact and the articles “Committing to Collective Impact: From Vision to Implementation” and “Essential Mindset Shifts for Collective Impact.”
 Over the course of her career, Jennifer has also worked with a range of foundations, nonprofits, government agencies, and corporations across sectors on issues of strategy, evaluation, and program design.
 Former clients include the Bill & Melinda Gates Foundation, Conrad N. Hilton Foundation, Marin Community Foundation, Girard College, the David and Lucile Packard Foundation, and Silicon Valley ALLIES.

 Jennifer’s career began with the Triage Consulting Group, where she worked with hospitals to improve their revenue cycle management, business office processes, and managed care contract negotiations.
 She has also worked in the Oakland Unified School District strategic projects group, where she designed a framework for community accountability.